 TOPRAK U., Gurkan M. O., Bayram S.

-• Keywords: baculovirus, Spodoptera littoralis, stage development, time, dose, NUCLEOPOLYHEDROVIRUS, ENTOMOPOXVIRUS, PUPATION
+• Anahtar Kelimeler: baculovirus, Spodoptera littoralis, stage development, time, dose, NUCLEOPOLYHEDROVIRUS, ENTOMOPOXVIRUS, PUPATION

 Baculoviruses can alter the development and physiological status of their insect hosts.
 In the present study, two Spodoptera littoralis nucleopolyhedroviruses (SpliNPV-TR1 and SpliNPV-M2) were examined in terms of their effect on the stage development of S. littoralis at two doses/concentrations by inoculation of neonates or third instars.
 Both isolates had an acute pathological effect on neonates.
 However, larval development was prolonged (6-36 h) by either infection when neonates were infected.
 When third-instar larvae were inoculated, no mortality occurred until insects moulted to later stages.
 When the isolates were compared, more mortality occurred in the fifth instar with SpliNPV-M2 than with SpHNPV-TR1, whereas less mortality occurred in the sixth instar with SpliNPV-M2 than with SpliNPV-TR1.
 However, none of the isolates demonstrated a dose effect.
 Larvae died at 108-198 h post-inoculation at all infections, and none of them pupated.
 Larval development was retarded (0-126 h) for each stage when third-instar larvae were inoculated.
 Consequently, SpliNPV-M2 would be a more effective control agent than SpliNPV-TR1 for control of S. littoralis since it kills larvae at earlier developmental stages. (c) 2007 Society of Chemical Industry.